Ten Tips for a Great Looking Body at Any Age

 2) Reign in the Refined Carbs

 Despite what the popularity of low-carb diets may lead you to believe, carbohydrates aren’t the devil.
 What leads us astray are too many refined carbs.
 Besides being nutritionally void, these highly processed foods also increase your risk of packing on belly fat.
 A dietary study published in the June 2003 issue of the American Journal of Clinical Nutrition found people who ate the most refined carbs gained the most abdominal fat.
 That matters because fat around your midsection raises your risk of chronic disease more than fat elsewhere on your body.
 Study participants who ate the typical American “meat and potatoes” diet gained the most total weight, but the fat was more evenly distributed and therefore less of a health threat.
 So ditch the white bread, white rice, pastries, and soda and opt for whole, minimally processed foods instead.
 Whole-grain bread, fresh veggies, and hearty bean soups provide real nutrition and help keep your waist trim.
+Better yet take control, and make your own bread at home – it has never been easier with these top of the range bread makers.

-Two Tips to reduce excessive saturated fats and sugar:
+Two tips to reduce excessive saturated fats and sugar:

 3) Muscle in